zhiming-qiu/FEH-AI-Simulator/README.md

 * `test-report` keeps various reports based on test execution

 If the build fails, take a look at the console output to figure out whewre build fails.
 Folder `test-report` has error reports for checkstyle violations and unit test failures.

+To check coverage report, open local file `${repo-dir}/test-report/cov-report/index.html` for more details.